microsoftgraph/microsoft-graph-docs/content/get-started/AspNetMVC.md

         });
   ```

-Lastly, you'll add a call to sign out the client.
+Finally, you'll add a call to sign out the client.

 1. In the **Controllers** folder, open AccountController.cs.